Smile4ever/VLC-Lyrics-Finder/README.md

 * Save lyrics: save lyrics to a TXT file in /tmp or C:\Temp
 * Switch: artist and title wrongly guessed?
 Click this button to switch them.
 The artist text becomes the title text, the title text becomes the artist text.

-When you open Lyrics Finder, it will try to make an attempt to get the lyrics.
-This means opening Lyrics Finder is enough if you want to see the lyrics of only one song.
+When you open Lyrics Finder, an attempt will be made to get the lyrics of the song.
+When the song changes, starting from 0.3.7, Lyrics Finder will attempt to find lyrics for the current song.

 Intelligent guessing
 --------------------